MahmoudKEA/aesdatabase-dart/README.md

 await driveSetup.create();

-// Connect with database engine final DatabaseEngine db = DatabaseEngine(driveSetup, "passwordKey");
+// Connect with database engine final DatabaseEngine db = DatabaseEngine(driveSetup, key: "passwordKey");

 // Save file attachment into database as encrypted with AES extension
 // [name]: It is the name of a folder to collect some files in one folder